Positano: Culture

 Positano has been featured in several films, including Only You (1994), and Under the Tuscan Sun (2003), as well as more recently in Kath & Kimderella (2012) and being mentioned in the 2009 musical film Nine in the song "Cinema Italiano".
-It has also hosted the annual Cartoons on the Bay Festival, at which Pulcinella Awards for excellence in animation are presented.
+It has also hosted the annual Cartoons on the Bay festival, at which Pulcinella Awards for excellence in animation are presented.

 From July 1967 and through most of the 1970s, Positano was home to singer-songwriter Shawn Phillips and where most of his best-known work was composed.
 Mick Jagger and Keith Richards from The Rolling Stones wrote the song "Midnight Rambler" in the cafes of Positano while on vacation.

 Renowned director and producer Franco Zeffirelli owned the Villa Treville in Positano, where he took residence over a 35-year period and hosted a coterie of literati and stars of the stage and screen.
 He hired his friend, Renzo Mongiardino, who collaborated on many of his theater and opera projects, to design the exquisite interiors which reflect the local design sensibilities and craftsmanship.
 The Villa Treville has since been converted into a five-star boutique hotel.

 German pianist Wilhelm Kempff made Positano his summer retreat and there he taught a summer course on the Beethoven piano sonatas and concerti.
 Since his death in 1991, the Beethoven Kurse has continued under the organization of the Wilhelm Kempff Kulturstiftung, having had as teachers Gerhard Oppitz and John O'Conor.

 Today tourism is by far the major industry.
-Positano is also very popular for Limoncello and "L'Albertissimo", an alcoholic tipple that can only be found at a small stall at the main harbor.
+Positano is also very popular for limoncello and "L'Albertissimo", an alcoholic tipple that can only be found at a small stall at the main harbor.

 The town's rapid growth from a small fishing village to an international destination is credited to the rise of the tourism industry.
 In addition to the beaches, cliffs, and historic sites, clothing stores and restaurants are scattered throughout Positano, attracting tourists from around the world.
 To complete the picture, natural lemon, orange, and olive groves grow prominently across the cliffside town.
 The produce is often sold in fresh markets around the city.

 The fictional town of "Mongibello" in the 1955 novel The Talented Mr. Ripley is based on Positano.
 The town and various villages on the islands of Ischia and Procida were used to represent Mongibello in a 1999 film based on the novel.

 Positano is also home to football club A.S.D.
 San Vito Positano 1956, who play at Stadio Vittorio de Sica and compete in the Promozione Campania.

+Economy

+Positano is an international tourist attraction and it is also called "città verticale"due to its peculiar conformation.
+Since 1997 Positano is part of Amalfi Coast, in fact it has been declared UNESCO World Heritage site.